-Pension Benefits Successor Assumptions Used to Determine Net Cost Year Ended December 31, 2012 Year Ended December 31, 2011 February 13 - December 31, 2010 January 1 - February 12, 2010 Discount rate 4.50% 5.25% 5.75% 5.75% Expected long-term rate of return on plan assets 6.75% 7.50% 8.00% 8.00% Rate of compensation increase 3.80% 3.80% 3.80% 3.80%
+Pension Benefits Assumptions Used to Determine Net Cost Year Ended December 31, 2013 Year Ended December 31, 2011 Discount rate 3.75% 4.50% 5.25% Expected long-term rate of return on plan assets 6.75% 6.75% 7.50% Rate of compensation increase 3.80% 3.80% 3.80%

-Retiree Health and Welfare Benefits

-Successor

-Assumptions Used to Determine Net Cost Year Ended December 31, 2012 December 31, December 31, December 31,

-Discount rate 4.50% 5.25% 5.75% 5.75%

-Rate of compensation increase 3.80% 3.80% 3.80% 3.80%
+Retiree Health and Welfare Benefits Assumptions Used to Determine Net Cost Year Ended December 31, 2013 Year Ended December 31, 2011 Discount rate 3.75% 4.50% 5.25% Rate of compensation increase 3.80% 3.80% 3.80%

-Pension Benefits Retiree Health and Welfare Benefits Succ essor Succe essor Assumptions Used to Determine Benefit Obligations December 31, 2012 December 31, 2011 December 31, 2012 December 31, 2011 Discount rate 3.75% 4.50% 3.75% 4.50% Rate of compensation increase 3.80% 3.80% 3.80% 3.80%
+Pension Benefits Assumptions Used to Determine Benefit Obligations December 31, 2013 , December 31, 2012 Discount rate 4.50% 3.75% 4.50% 3.75% Rate of compensation increase 3.80% 3.80% 3.80% 3.80%

 BNSF determined the discount rate based on a yield curve that utilizes year-end market yields of high-quality corporate bonds whose maturities match expected payments.
-The discount rate used for the 2013 calculation of net benefit cost decreased to 3.75 percent which reflects market conditions at the December 31, 2012, measurement date.
+The discount rate used for the 2014 calculation of net benefit cost increased to 4.50 percent for both pension and retiree health and welfare benefits, which reflects market conditions at the December 31, 2013, measurement date.

 Pension plan assets are generally invested with the long-term objective of earning sufficient amounts to cover expected benefit obligations, while assuming a prudent level of risk.
 Allocations may change as a result of changing market conditions and investment opportunities.
 The expected rates of return on plan assets reflect subjective assessments of expected invested asset returns over a period of several years.
 Generally, past investment returns are not given significant consideration when establishing assumptions for expected long-term rates of returns on plan assets.
 Actual experience will differ from the assumed rates.
-The expected rate of return on plan assets was 6.75 percent for 2012 and will be 6.75 percent for 2013.
+The expected rate of return on plan assets was 6.75 percent for 2013 and will be 6.75 percent for 2014.
 During 2012, BNSF changed the investment management of the BNSF Retirement Plan to an affiliated company.